Diversity & Equity

 Outlook

-The opening of the DFF to the diverse urban society and the sustainable structural reorganization in the areas of personnel policy, exhibition and event planning, and audience appeal is a long process that the entire team is expected to support.
-Through participation in working groups and training, the entire team will be sensitized to diversity issues.
-The measures defined by the Diversity working groups will be implemented step by step to ensure that the DFF remains a vibrant, open place for film culture.
+The DFF’s commitment to the diverse urban community and its sustainable structural reorganization in personnel policy, exhibition and event planning, and audience engagement is a long-term process that requires the support of the entire team.
+Participation in working groups and training sessions aims to raise the team’s awareness of diversity issues.
+The measures outlined by the Diversity Working Group will be implemented gradually to ensure that the DFF remains a vibrant, open space for film culture for everyone.

 The 360° Program

-With the program “360° – Fund for Cultures of the New Urban Society,” the Federal Cultural Foundation supports cultural institutions in their efforts to deal more intensively with migration and cultural diversity and to create new access and visibility for previously underrepresented groups.
-To this end, the model program promotes a variety of approaches that aim to open up to diversity in the areas of programming, the audience, and the staff.
+With the program 360° – Fund for New City Cultures, the Federal Cultural Foundation supports cultural institutions in dealing more concretely with migration and cultural diversity and in creating new access and visibility for groups in society that have not been adequately reached so far.
+To this end, the model program promotes a variety of approaches aimed at diversity-related openness in the areas of programming, audience and staff.